NCAA Eligibility Center

 The NCAA will determine the eligibility of all freshman and transfer prospective student-athletes for initial participation at an NCAA Division I or II member institution.
 In Division III, certification of an individual’s amateurism status is completed by each institution, not the NCAA.
 You do not need to register with the NCAA for Division III athletics.

-When should I register with the NCAA Clearinghouse?
+When should I register with the NCAA Eligibility Center?

-Register for the clearinghouse preferably during your sophomore or junior year of high school.
+Register for the NCAA preferably during your sophomore or junior year of high school.
 The athletics participation section should be updated regularly.

-How do I register with the NCAA Clearinghouse?
+How do I register with the NCAA Eligibility Center?

 Send High School Transcript: Send an official transcript to the Eligibility Center.
 If you have attended more than one high school, the Eligibility Center will need official transcripts from all high schools attended.
 (The Eligibility Center does NOT accept faxed transcripts or test scores.)

-Final Transcripts: Following graduation, request final transcripts be sent to the NCAA Clearinghouse.
+Final Transcripts: Following graduation, request final transcripts be sent to the NCAA.
 They will need a transcript with proof of graduation.